smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 ### Configuring the Keyboard Properties
-You can change default keyboard properties such as the language, layout, or whether you want the input to be masked, by updating @![iOS]`sdlManager.screenManager.keyboardConfiguration!@@![android, javaSE, javaEE]sdlManager.getScreenManager().setKeyboardConfiguration()!@.
+You can change default keyboard properties such as the language, layout, or whether you want the input to be masked, by updating @![iOS]`sdlManager.screenManager.keyboardConfiguration!@ @![android, javaSE, javaEE]sdlManager.getScreenManager().setKeyboardConfiguration()!@.
 For example, to set the keyboard layout to a US numeric keyboard that allows input masking, you can set the properties as the following:
 !@

 @![iOS]